Overview

 obligated to offer, such available investment opportunities to advisory clients, in which case we,

-our affiliates and/or personnel employed by our affiliates or us may invest in such investment
+our affiliates and/or personnel employed by our affiliates or us could invest in such investment

 opportunities without allocating any portion of the investment opportunity to advisory clients and